 A natural question that arises at this juncture is how uniform and persistent the impact of the tariffs has been.
-To explore this, we estimate a modified version of the Column 4 specification, that: (i) extends the sample period to encompass all 12 quarters from Q1/2018 to Q4/2020; while (ii) allowing for heterogeneous tariff shock effects over time, specifically for each half-year period.
-Panel A of Figure 2 plots the time-varying coefficients for the US tariff shock (with 90% confidence interval bands).
+To explore this, we estimate a modified version of the Column 4 specification, that: (i) extends the sample period to encompass all 12 quarters from Q1/2018 to Q4/2020; while (ii) allowing for heterogeneous tariff shock effects over time, specifically for each half-year period.20 Panel A of Figure 2 plots the time-varying coefficients for the US tariff shock (with 90% confidence interval bands).
 We obtain negative and significant US tariff effects on grid-level night lights growth in the second half of 2018 and the first half of 2019, coinciding with the large expansion in scope of the Section 301 tariffs in September 2018.
-Interestingly, the US tariffs continued to exert a negative impact on night lights growth in the first half of 2020, suggesting that this could have been a contributing factor in the overall contraction of local economic activity during the early months of the Covid-19 pandemic.
-By contrast, the corresponding plot in Panel B does not uncover any significant effects for the China input tariff shock over the period.
+Interestingly, the US tariffs continued to exert a negative impact on night lights growth in the first half of 2020, suggesting that this could have been a contributing factor in the overall contraction of local economic activity during the early months of the Covid-19 pandemic.21 By contrast, the corresponding plot in Panel B does not uncover any significant effects for the China input tariff shock over the period.
 Although these tariffs would in principle have raised the cost of inputs from the US, this does not appear to have been a significant drag on local economic activity.
-This could be because China's cuts to its MFN tariffs helped to dampen the rise in the cost of imports, or because Chinese producers were able to switch to alternative third-country sources of inputs.
-The product-level trade responses we study using data from Trade Map in Appendix C (and that are illustrated in Figure C.1) indicate that both of these explanations are potentially relevant.
-It is plausible too that some substitution with domestic inputs may have occurred, although we lack data on such domestic purchases to verify the extent of this.
-It
+We explore the reasons in the following.

-18To be clear, we continue to estimate how changes in night light intensity observed in year-quarter t are affected by year-on-year changes in grid-level tariffs with a one-period lag, $\Delta USTariff{i,t-1}$ and $\Delta CHNInputTariff{i,t-1}$.
-However, the sample period is now $t = Q1/2018, \ldots, Q4/2020$, with separate tariff shock coefficients estimated for t = Q1&2/2018, Q3&4/2018, etc.
+20To be clear, we continue to estimate how changes in night light intensity observed in year-quarter t are affected by year-on-year changes in grid-level tariffs with a one-period lag, $\Delta USTariff{i,t-1}$ and